Master of Music Therapy

 Six pieces of music are required, as follows:

 - Three pieces presented on your primary instrument, covering a range of contrasting styles.
-The pieces may be a combination of classical, jazz, improvisatory work etc. The three primary instrument recording must be completed in a single take.
+The pieces may be a combination of classical, jazz, improvisatory work, etc. The three primary instrument recordings must be completed in a single take.

 You will need to be sure that the recording is a genuine recording by the applicant.
 In the case of any doubt as to the authenticity of the recorded material, the Melbourne Conservatorium of Music reserves the right to audition applicants further before final admission to the course.

-Applicants must provide three referees: one character reference, one academic reference, and person who can attest to the applicant's musical ability.
+Applicants must provide three referees: one character reference, one academic reference, and a person who can attest to the applicant's musical ability.
 The referee details must be submitted in the supplementary application form.
 Referees will be sent a referee report to complete.
 It is the applicant's responsibility to ensure references are completed.

 Applicants will be charged a non-refundable processing fee payable via the supplementary application form.